 Yet even as the virus is causing fear and devastation in communities across continents, displaced people are enduring and coping better than we might think.
 In a Greek island refugee camp, Frederic* told MSF teams how he has applied lessons learnt from his recovery from experiencing torture to help him cope with lockdown and fear of the virus; and in West Africa, a region used to outbreaks of diseases like Lassa fever and Ebola, communities are turning to skills, knowledge and resilience developed from past epidemic responses.

 How is MSF responding to coronavirus in refugee and displacement camps?

-Let’s take a look at MSF’s coronavirus response and preparations for displaced people in four countries: Bangladesh, Greece, Syria and Tanzania.
+Let’s take a look at MSF’s coronavirus response and preparations for displaced people in five countries: Bangladesh, Greece, Syria, Iraq, and Tanzania.

 In Bangladesh, MSF works in the Cox’s Bazar refugee camps, where nearly one million Rohingya refugees live in densely-packed and unsanitary conditions.
 Coronavirus has reached the camps and our staff are treating a number of patients with the virus in dedicated isolation wards within our health facilities.